 Setting the correct encoding format on your Reolink security cameras is essential for achieving the best video quality while optimizing bandwidth efficiency.
-This guide explains the differences between H.265 and H.264 and provides step-by-step instructions for configuring the encoding format on your Reolink devices.
+This guide explains the differences between H.264, H.265, and H.265+, and provides step-by-step instructions for configuring the encoding format on your Reolink devices.

 Note: Currently, only some PoE and DC-powered WiFi camera models support this feature.